 Admission for TCU seniors is sometimes permitted.
 A qualified TCU senior may begin graduate work during the final bachelor's semester.
-He or she must be within 9 hours of completing all requirements for the bachelor's degree and must be enrolled for the courses which will fill those requirements.
+The student must be within 9 hours of completing all requirements for the bachelor's degree and must be enrolled for the courses which will fill those requirements.